ehsansade/Sentiment-Analysis/README.md

 A- Crawling online comments from web, cleaning up data and extracting important information from html content:

-We developed a Python web crawler to pull out people's comments from techcrunch.com and cnet.com websites where they discussed th new released iPhone.
-This crawler downloads all reviews posted by people.
-Next, we used BeautifulSoup Python library to extract important data from HTML contents: www.crummy.com/software/BeautifulSoup/.
+I developed a Python web crawler to pull out people's comments from techcrunch.com websites where they discussed the new iPhone.
+This crawler downloads all reviews and comments posted by people.
+I used lxml and requests Python libraries to extract important data from HTML contents.

-B- Running sentiment analysis using PycURL and text-processing API:
+B- Running sentiment analysis using my developed sentiment analysis model:

-For the second step, we used a machine learning algortihm for sentiment analysis to find out what people think about the iPhone 5.
-We found an available API for the sentiment analysis implemented by Python NLTK (text-processing.com/demo/sentiment/).
-Thus, we used this website API in order to analyze the polarities of posted comments.
-For sending HTTP requests to text-processing website, we used a Python library called PycURL.
-PycURL is a Python interface to libcurl (www.pycurl.sourceforge.net/).
+For the second step, I used Amazon user reviewes for a verity of unlocked mobile phones.
+Using ratings and text of reviews, I developed a logistic regression model to distinguish postitive and negative reviews.
+I used "CountVectorizer" from sklearn.feature_extraction.text library to find probabilty of 1-word and 2-words combinations in postitive and negative reviews.
+After verifying accuracy model which is around 96% and finding 10 most commen words in postive and negative reviews, I applied the developed model ot the extract comment list.

 ## Results

-For techcrunch.com, we collected 79 comments in total where 10 of them were labeled neutral, 13 positive, and 56 of them were labelled negative respect to the topic (iPhone 5).
+I collected 128 comments( including replies to comments) in total where 78 positive, and 50 of them were labelled negative respect to the topic (iPhone X).
 Below is the details:

-	pos=16.4%
-	neg=71%
+	pos=60.9%
+	neg=39.1%

 ## Observations